-HLT60512 Advanced Diploma of Naturopathy Course
+HLT60512 – Advanced Diploma of Naturopathy Course

 Naturopathy is based on a profound philosophy that the body has an innate ability to heal itself given the right circumstances.
-The fundamentals of naturopathy are well known and practised even by Hippocrates, the father of modern medicine.
+The fundamentals of Naturopathy are well known and practised even by Hippocrates, the father of modern medicine.
 His therapeutic approach was based on the “healing power of nature.”
-With the radical changes to this philosophy in the practices of modern medicine, a new system of medicine was born as Naturopathy in late 1890s and the credit goes to a German physician called Benedict Lust.
+With the radical changes to this philosophy in the practices of modern medicine, a new system of medicine was born in late 1890s, to be known as Naturopathy and the credit goes to a German physician called Benedict Lust.

-This comprehensive nationally recognised, Industry endorsed naturopathy course has been designed to give you the required knowledge and skills to practice as Naturopaths or Natural therapy practitioners.
+This comprehensive nationally recognised, industry endorsed Naturopathy course has been designed to give you the required knowledge and skills to practice as Naturopaths or Natural Therapy practitioners.

 Many other short courses are also offered to complement the course and create an awareness of various natural therapy modalities that are available.

 Students are required to complete a minimum of 450 hours of supervised clinical training.
 These clinical sessions are conducted and supervised by qualified practitioners at the student clinic on campus.
 Other designated clinical schools or clinics across Australia may be accessed by domestic students only upon approval, to gain their clinical experience.
 Assessors and mentors must have both vocational and training qualifications required to conduct training and assessments.

-In order to maintain the authenticity and the quality of training and assessment, Virtual campus students who have gained their clinical skills outside AIHM Cockburn Central campus clinic are encouraged to attend their final term of clinical placement at the AIHM clinic.
+In order to maintain the authenticity and the quality of training and assessment, virtual campus students who have gained their clinical skills outside AIHM Cockburn Central Campus Clinic are encouraged to attend their final term of clinical placement at the AIHM clinic.
 This provides an opportunity for the learners to demonstrate their competency and assessors to identify any short comings and to provide required feedback and remedial actions.

-During this course students can choose either Homoeopathy or Massage stream as their elective units in addition to other core and specialised units offered in the course.
+During this course students can choose either a Homoeopathy or Massage stream as their elective units in addition to other core and specialised units offered in the course.

-Domestic Students are also eligible to apply for Austudy/Abstudy assistance.
-The course is approved for VET FEE HELP so that eligible domestic students can obtain VET FEE HELP, a government funded interest free study loan to fund for their entire course tuition fees.
+Domestic students are also eligible to apply for Austudy/Abstudy assistance.
+The course is approved for VET FEE HELP, so that elible domestic students can obtain VET FEE HELP, a Government funded, interest free study loan to fund their entire course tuition fees.

-For academic calendar and fee structure please click here.

-Course has also been approved for Austudy/ Abstudy assistance for eligible domestic students.
+For academic calendar and fee structure please click here.This course has also been approved for Austudy/ Abstudy assistance for eligible domestic students.

-Industry recognition and licensing requirements:
+Industry recognition and licensing requirements

-Upon completion of the course graduates are eligible to apply for the membership of professional associations such as Australian Natural Therapists Association, Complementary Medicine Association, National Herbalist Association and other professional membership organisations that represent Naturopaths.
+Upon completion of the course graduates are eligible to apply for membership of professional associations such as Australian Natural Therapists Association, Complementary Medicine Association, National Herbalist Association and other professional membership organisations that represent Naturopaths.
 However Industry association may require additional information and conditions for membership and the requirements may change periodically.
-As such prospective students are encouraged to contact relevant professional bodies for current membership requirements.
+As such, prospective students are encouraged to contact relevant professional bodies for current membership requirements.
 Currently there are no licensing requirements to practice Naturopathy in Australia.

-Occupational titles for this qualification:
+Occupational titles for this qualification